Guide to Essay Structuring

 Key Takeaways

-- A good academic essay will have a clear structure, including an introduction, body paragraphs, and a conclusion.
+• A good academic essay will have a clear essay structure, including an introduction, body paragraphs, and a conclusion.

-- Body paragraphs provide evidence to support the thesis statement.
-They should be well-organized and includes specific details that help readers understand the significance of the evidence.
+• Main paragraphs provide evidence to support the thesis statement.
+They should be well-organized and include specific details that help readers understand the significance of the evidence.

 FAQ About Structuring an Essay